envoy/envoy-integrations-sdk-nodejs/README.md

   * Job updates
   * Note that job.complete can take any number of attachments after the first argument.
   */
-  await job.complete('Credentials provisioned.', { type: 'password', label: 'password', value: 'password' });
+  await job.complete('Credentials provisioned.', { label: 'password', value: 'password' });
   await job.ignore('No credentials provisioned.', 'Email was not supplied.');
   await job.fail('Could not provision credentials.', 'Server could not be reached.');
   /**